magicpatterns/catalog/examples/tailwind-next/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and with [Tailwind CSS](https://tailwindcss.com/) and [Mirrorful](https://mirrorful.com/) added.

 It followed the directions [here](https://tailwindcss.com/docs/guides/nextjs).
+It also incorporates the Mirrorful [eslint plugin](/packages/eslint-plugin).

 ## Run the development server: